 Download the stable Windows version of the nginx web server from the course web site.
-Extract the contents of the zip file to a convenient temporary directory such as a directory on the D: drive or a flash drive.
+Extract the contents of the zip file to a convenient temporary directory such as a directory on the D: drive.
+Note that if you work off a flash drive you will not be able to remove it unless you shut down and restart nginx.